AddPay/queryable/README.md

 The `column` must be defined as an allowed `$queryable` field, otherwise the `orderBy` parameter will be ignored.

 ### Hidden Fields
-Any fields defined within the models `$hidden` variable will be ignored from queries.
+Any fields defined within the model's `$hidden` variable will be ignored from queries.